GrooveLabs/public-api-documentation/source/index.html.md

 `X-RateLimit-Remaining` | The number of API calls left in the current minute `X-RateLimit-Reset` | The time (in epoch seconds) at which API calls are guaranteed to be available again

+We perform a sliding window calculation across the current and last minutes to prevent call bursts around the minute boundary.
+If a limit is hit, the reset value is calculated to be the moment in time when the sliding average dips below the limit.

 Exceeding the limit will yield an empty response with status code `429`.

+**Note: We continue to count any API calls made while the limit is exceeded.**